Benefits of using TIP:

 Section 12 - Payment Policy

 The Accounts Payable Department processes payments to vendors for purchased goods and services performed.
 They also process reimbursements to students for university-related expenses.
-Payments are disbursed in three ways:
+Payments are disbursed in two ways:

 2. Electronic Payment (Direct Deposit or wire)

-Reimbursements by check are for amounts over $100.00.
-The required requisition form and original receipt must be submitted to the Campus Planning office.
+Reimbursements are made by check for all amounts.
+The required requisition form and original receipt must be submitted to the Campus Operations Office.
 The turnaround time for this type of reimbursment is normally three weeks.

 Direct Deposit is now available for all students.
 We highly recommend this method, as it is more economical and saves paper.
-To sign up for direct deposit, please email Heather Gates or Kristina Carrasco in Fiscal Affairs.
+To sign up for direct deposit, please email Johanna Hernandez or Kristina Carrasco in Fiscal Affairs.

 Please note that the Direct Deposit form for a TIP reimbursement is separate from the tuition refund direct deposit form and the work study payroll direct deposit form.